-VLANs allow an administrator to segment networks into segments based on factors such as function, project team, or application, regardless of the physical location of the user or device.
-Devices within a virtual LAN operate as if they were on their own independent network, even if they share the same infrastructure with others.
+VLANs allow an administrator to segment networks into segments based on factors such as function, project team, or application, regardless of the user’s or device’s physical location.
+Devices within a virtual LAN operate as if they were on their independent network, even if they share the same infrastructure with others.

-Any switch port can belong to a VLAN, and unicast, multicast packets are transmitted, and only packets are sent to the corresponding group.
-Each Virtual LAN is considered a separate logical network and packets for non-VLAN stations must be transmitted over a device that supports routing.
+Any switch port can belong to a VLAN and unicast, and multicast packets are transmitted, and only packets are sent to the corresponding group.
+Each Virtual LAN is considered a separate logical network, and packages for non-VLAN stations must be shipped over a device that supports routing.

-A Virtual LAN creates a logical broadcast area that can span several physical LAN segments.
+A Virtual LAN creates a logical broadcast area spanning several physical LAN segments.
 It improves network performance by dividing large broadcast areas into smaller ones.
-If a device sends a broadcast Ethernet frame, not all devices receive the frame, but devices from other VLANs do not receive it.
+Not all devices receive the frame if a device sends a broadcast Ethernet frame, but devices from other VLANs do not.

 Enables access and security policies to be applied to specific user groups.
 Each switch port can be assigned to a single VLAN (except for a port connected to an IP phone or another switch).

-Users’ productivity and network adaptability are important to the growth and success of companies.
-VLAN networks make it easy to design a network to support an organization’s goals.
+Users’ productivity and network adaptability are essential to the growth and success of companies.
+VLAN networks make designing a network to support an organization’s goals easy.
 The main benefits are: